-An Atlantic County judge has denied a request to certify a class action against Merck & Co. on behalf of consumers for their out-of-pocket expenses for the painkiller Vioxx, which was withdrawn from the market in 2004 after a medical study linked it to heart disease.
+A New Jersey judge on Tuesday denied a request to certify a class action against Merck & Co. on behalf of consumers for their out-of-pocket expenses for the painkiller Vioxx, withdrawn from the market in 2004 after a medical study linked it to heart disease.
 Superior Court Judge Carol Higbee said the suit lacked the elements of predominance, typicality and superiority required for certification of a class.
 The ruling marked the second time New Jersey courts have denied class certification to Vioxx plaintiffs.

 N.J.
 Judge Won't Certify Class Action by Vioxx Users